RTrickett/ONS_API_scraper/README.md

 - Get a short description of each
 - Get the column titles of each dataset
 - Provide a url which can be used to get further info about each dataset

+## File Overviews

+### ONS_scraper_functions.py

+This file contains the functions:
+- get_ONS_datasets_titles_descriptions() which returns two lists; one containing the titles of each dataset and the other a description.
+- get_ONS_datasets_urls() which returns a list of urls which can then be used to download every dataset.
+- find_ONS_cols() which returns a list containing lists of the column titles for each dataset.
+- get_nomis_datasets_titles_descriptions() which does the same as get_ONS_datasets_titles_descriptions() but uses the Nomis API (also worth noting this isn't used in the ONS_dataset_compendium.py file.

+### ONS_dataset_compendium.py

+This file runs each of the relevant functions from ONS_scraper_functions.py stores all information to a dataframe and saves to a csv.
+(Can take a while to run depending on internet speed).

+### ONS_datasets_metadata.csv

+This is simply the output of ONS_dataset_compendium.py containing the combined output of all the functions (excluding get_nomis_datasets_titles_descriptions().